fibo/dflow/README.md

 Like the `.` operator, takes an object and a prop as arguments and returns `object[prop]` value.

+### Packaged graph

+The main advantage of *dflow* design is that you do not need to write components or plugins to extend it.
+You can use one of the most powerful JavaScript features: functions.
+Write your functions or import them from other packages like *JQuery* or *underscore* and you are able to use them as *tasks* and connect them with *pipes*.

+Also every *dflow* graph is a function itself, so why not packaging it and put it on [npm](https://npm.im)!?

+It is really easy: create your *dflow* graph and save it to a JSON file, *index.json* for instance; then launch `npm init` as usual and when prompted for the *entry point* write *index.json*.

+Simple as that, see [packagedGraph](https://github.com/fibo/dflow/tree/master/test/examples/packagedGraph) as an example.

 ## Support and License

 *dflow* is [MIT](http://g14n.info/mit-license) licensed.
 It is developed in my spare time and, as far as I know, by now *I am my only user*.